matmoi/Roulette/README.md

 assert.isBelow(new_balance,balance,`Result: ${number} => it's a loss`);
 ```

-Finally, we put the bet for account 1 and trigger the roulette :
+Finally, we create a bet from account 1 and trigger the roulette :

 ```
 roulette.betEven({ from: web3.eth.accounts[1], value: web3.toWei(1, "ether")})